faenrandir/a_careful_examination/documents/book_of_mormon/response_to_lds_living_article_evidence_support_the_book_of_mormon.md

 ## Correspondences with early 1800s Protestant America

-The Book of Mormon contains an immense number of ideas and phrases common to the early nineteenth century.
+The Book of Mormon contains an immense number of ideas and phrases common to the early nineteenth century (see [Book of Mormon parallels to 1800s thought](https://mormonbandwagon.com/bwv549/book-mormon-parallels-1800s-thought/) for a comprehensive list).
 For instance there are *many* similarities with [the sermons of Jonathon Edwards Jr. and Sr.](https://imgur.com/a/q2AcO) (the father/son duo were well-known preachers during and directly preceding Joseph Smith's day).
 Also, ["The Late War"](https://wordtreefoundation.github.io/thelatewar/), by Gilbert Hunt, contains many similar ideas (and phraseology).
 Like the Book of Mormon, it also contains [extensive chiastic structures](https://wordtreefoundation.github.io/thelatewar/chiasmus_the_late_war.png), and many [similar "Hebraisms"](https://wordtreefoundation.github.io/thelatewar/#hebraisms).

 [The Mormon Challenge](http://www.themormonchallenge.com/) presents many additional religious influences, and Thomas Donofrio has written extensively on modern [historical](http://mormonthink.com/influences.htm#part2) and [religious influences](http://mormonthink.com/influences.htm#part3) on the Book of Mormon.